HenryKim2022/PortKiller/README.md

 2. Type the port that u want to stop on search field (for example, :80)
 3. Select(check) desired port to stop, and Click "Kill" button

+## Note:
-### If u're already killing the selected port but the port still alive/ used, run as administrator the PortKiller.
+### If u're already killing the selected port but the port still alive/ used, run as administrator the PortKiller and redo the usage instruction from step 1.